After a marathon coding session, we are now able to offer you a 'Trending Topics' section on both mobile and PC versions of the website.

 The more astute amongst you will have noticed that we now have a recommendation for hosting services on our front page.

-TSO HOST have always been impeccable in their services and knowledge but one thing that they WON’T offer you is an introductory discount – going by the premise that introductory discounts are a con.
+TSO HOST has always been impeccable in their services and knowledge but one thing that they WON’T offer you is an introductory discount – going by the premise that introductory discounts are a con.

 Consider SITEGROUND and GODADDY for example.